n0-b-dy/dev-logs/README.md

 - I have been dabbling a bit in python, recently posted mini- project, and Tech with Tim really helped me understand how easy it is.
 I made another quiz project with internet insults that is really funny but I am hesitant on pushing it because it deals with internet insults like incel and whatnot.
 I dont know if its controversial or not.
 I will probably just modify it.
 That is part of a 9 hour video on easy to advanced python projects.
 - Right now,  I am currently working on a React To Do list and trying to publish it tonight.
 Slowly working my way through the Roadmap.

+#### 04-20-2024.

+- So, today have not been able to get much done other than working on the react project as mentioned before.
+The problem was that I kept running into hiccups with certain parts of the code, and it's a lot to understand.
+BUT I am getting there.
+You know I do enjoy the react project that I am working on strangely enough.
+I don't know what it is about it.